27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Wild House Tarifa

-Wild House Tarifa is perfect for nature lovers, water sports lovers and backpackers who seek a chilled vibe and breathtaking views of the Gibraltar Strait.
+Wild House Tarifa is perfect for nature lovers, water-sports fans and backpackers after a chilled vibe and big views of the Strait of Gibraltar.

 Book Wild House Tarifa here